jonacko/master-vector-crypto/README.md

 - when user clicks on the 'home' button, user is taken page to the homepage
 - when user clicks on the 'login' button, the user is prompted to login (4)
 - when user clicks on the 'signup' button, the user is prompted to sign up (5)
+- when user clicks on the button to add a new blog post then they are prompted to enter both a title and contents.
+Contents can be updated and deleted (6)
+- when user is presented with the homepage, it includes existing blog posts if any have been posted (7)

 1) <img src ="images/seed_database.png">